keboola/connection-docs/manipulation/transformations/sandbox/index.md

 In the transformation sandbox dialog you can

  - load the tables specified in the input mapping;
- - load the input tables and execute required transformations -- that prepares the sandbox workspace for the current transformation
-  (if there are any dependencies); and
+ - execute required transformations -- that prepares the sandbox workspace for the current transformation (if there are any dependencies); and
  - execute the transformation and all dependencies without writing back to Storage -- that is a dry-run for validation.